-- 18 states have laws that could be used to restrict the legal status of abortion.
+- 21 states have laws that could be used to restrict the legal status of abortion.

-- 10 states retain their unenforced, pre-Roe abortion bans.
+- 8 states retain their unenforced, pre-Roe abortion bans.

-- 8 states have laws that protect the right to choose abortion prior to viability or when necessary to protect the life or health of the woman.
+- 12 states explicitly permit abortion prior to viability or when necessary to protect the life or health of the pregnant person.

 - United States: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, District of Columbia, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wisconsin, Wyoming